-For tax years beginning after December 31, 2002, New York State does not allow the federal depreciation deduction for Internal Revenue Code (IRC) section 168(k) property (except for resurgence zone property and New York liberty zone property described in IRC section 1400L(b)(2)), placed in service inside or outside New York State after May 31, 2003.
-You must figure your New York depreciation by using one of the methods provided for in IRC section 167 (for example, straight line or declining balance).
-The deduction for New York depreciation may be taken until the property is disposed of or fully depreciated.
+For tax years beginning after December 31, 2002, New York State does not allow the federal 30%/50% special depreciation deduction for Internal Revenue Code (IRC) section 168(k) property (except for resurgence zone property and New York liberty zone property described in IRC section 1400L(b)(2)), placed in service inside or outside New York State after May 31, 2003.
+Instead, you are allowed a New York depreciation deduction determined under IRC section 167, as that section would have applied to the property if it had been acquired on September 10, 2001.
+You may take the deduction for New York depreciation until the property is disposed of or fully depreciated.